The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Intermediate goods

-Which are used as raw material or inputs for production of other commodities.
+Which are used as raw materials or inputs for the production of other commodities.
 These are not final goods.

 Example: Wheat flour is an intermediate good in the production of bread in the bakery.